jalvarado1381/HARDS-Analisys/README.md

 ![CI HAR Dataset directory](https://github.com/jalvarado1381/HARDS-Analysis/blob/master/UCI_HAR_Dataset_Structure.png "UCI HAR Dataset directory")

-As you can see at the image it is compound by two directories called **test** and **train**, containing the data obtained in experiment, the README.txt (General information about experiment and the data ) file and the files activity_labels.txt, features_info.txt and features.txt (all together made up the Codes Book).
+As you can see at the image it is compound by two directories called **test** and **train**, containing the data obtained in experiment, the README.txt (general information about experiment and the data )  and the files activity_labels.txt, features_info.txt and features.txt (all together made up the Codes Book).

 Our work consist in merge the files X_test.txt and X_train.txt located in the directories test and train respectively to get a data set from witch I have to generate another new data set with the [average](https://en.wikipedia.org/wiki/Average#Arithmetic_mean) of each variable for each activity and each subject.